DenisIzmaylov/smart-builder/README.md

 [![Build Status](http://img.shields.io/travis/DenisIzmaylov/gulp-smart-builder/master.svg?style=flat-square)](http://travis-ci.org/DenisIzmaylov/gulp-smart-builder)

-> Stop writing big gulpfile for every project!
+> Stop writing a lot code in gulpfile.js for every project.
+> Stop thinking about gulp plugins.
-> Turn on best practicies in your gulpfile in a few lines with Gulp Smart Builder.
+> Turn on best practicies in your gulpfile in a few lines with Smart Builder.

 ## Overview

 Smart Builder is configuration wrapper for [gulp](https://github.com/gulpjs/gulp) which provides easy declarative configuration based on best practices.
+Do it as short as it possible.

 ### Table of Content
  * [Features](#features)